AtanasSpirtov/Spring-Bank-Project/README.md

 # Spring-Bank-Project
 1. This is simple bank project with basic jdbc authentication security

-2. You can download and test functionalities via swagger
+2. You can download and test functionalities via swagger or you can download Angular-frontend and this project and run them both if you want to test functionality via angular client

 2.1 You can add or remove account or search account by its id